neuefische/wd-flipped-classroom-curriculum/sessions/shell-basics/challenges-shell-basics.md

 ## Notes Project

-Create the following file structure in a new folder inside your projects folder (using `mkdir`, `touch` and `cd`):
+Create the following file structure in a new folder inside your web-challenges folder (using `mkdir`, `touch` and `cd`):

 ```